SeonmiP/KineTy/dataset_construction/README.md

 <h3 align="center">Instruction for the dataset construction</h3>

 <br>
-Here, we will explain how to construct the kinetic typography dataset.
-Due to the IP license issues of the templates, we provide a source code for a post-processing and video rendering.
+We provide detailed instructions on how to construct the kinetic typography dataset.
+Due to IP licensing issues with the templates, we also provide source code for post-processing and video rendering.
+After downloading the original template files from the official webpage and following these instructions, you can easily create the kinetic typography dataset.
+Details are as follows.

 ## Preliminaries
-To construct the dataset, you need to subscribe to the Adobe After Effects program, as our dataset is constructed using Adobe After Effects templates.
+To construct the dataset, please ensure you have Adobe After Effects installed, as our dataset is created using Adobe After Effects templates.
+Additionally, you will need other programs related to Adobe After Effects.

 ### Adobe After Effect
-You can subscribe to the software here: [Adobe After Effect](https://www.adobe.com/products/aftereffects.html).
+You can download the software from here: [Adobe After Effect](https://www.adobe.com/products/aftereffects.html).

 ### Nexrender
 We use only 'nexrender-cli-win64.exe' from [Nexrender Installation link](https://github.com/inlife/nexrender/releases).
-This is for window and we use version 1.46.6.
-For more information, you can find here: [Nexrender](https://github.com/inlife/nexrender)
+This is for Windows and we use version 1.46.6.
+This program enables the use of Adobe After Effects through programming.
+For more information about this, you can find it here: [Nexrender](https://github.com/inlife/nexrender)

 ### Templates
-We will provide you with templates, but you can download more templates from the site below.
+We will provide you with templates, but you can download more Adobe After Effects templates from the site below.

 - [MotionArray](https://motionarray.com/)
 - [Artlist](https://artlist.io/)